Altai horse

 The Altai is a horse breed developed in the Altai Mountains of Central Asia.
-This is one of the most ancient horse breeds of Siberia.
+It is considered one of the oldest horse breeds in Siberia and has a rich history tied to the nomadic cultures of the region.

+Altai horses are well-adapted to the harsh and rugged terrain of the Altai Mountains.
+They have developed sturdy and compact builds, allowing them to navigate through difficult landscapes.
+These horses are known for their endurance, agility, and sure-footedness, which make them suitable for various tasks, including herding, transportation, and riding.

 Characteristics

 The Altai has a head with a slightly dished profile, set on a relatively short neck.
 They have a strong back, a well-developed croup, and short cannon bones.
 They stand an average of 13.2–13.3 hands high, and their coat colors are chestnut, bay, black, gray, and sometimes leopard spotted.
 In his The Book of The Horse Vesey-Fitzgerald gives the following traits of the Altai: height of 129.8 cm, body length of 104.2 cm, chest circumference of 154.0 cm, and pastern circumference of 16.8 cm.
 While A Standard Guide to Horse and Pony Breeds provides with the following characteristics of an average mare: 13 hands high, length of barrel of 140 cm, girth of 160 cm, and pastern of 17.2 cm.

 The horses similar in measures to the Altai were found in the Pazyryk burials, dating back to 3rd century BCE.